barteqcz/albi/README.md

 bash install
 ```

-### Configuration

-To configure locales, you should see a detached file - `locale.conf`

 ### Troubleshooting

 In case, you can't install `git` package because of some keyring-related errors, do the following: